Configuring a Site-to-Site PKI (SSL) OpenVPN Instance¶

 This how-to covers how to setup OpenVPN using Site-to-Site PKI (SSL).
 For users who want to make a hub-and-spoke multi-site setup, as opposed to a mesh, this method may be a good fit.

-This how-to will be using pfSense for the PKI infrastructure.
-If there is already an existing infrastructure or do not wish to use pfSense for this task, existing certificates may be used or generated elsewhere.
-CAs/Certificates generated outside pfSense must be imported into pfSense.
+This how-to article will be using pfSense software for the PKI infrastructure.
+If there is already an existing infrastructure or do not wish to use pfSense software for this task, existing certificates may be used or generated elsewhere.
+CAs/Certificates generated outside of pfSense software must be imported into pfSense.

-The CA and Certificates may be created under System > Cert Manager on pfSense, or use certificates made with the OpenVPN wizard.
+The CA and Certificates may be created under System > Cert Manager from the pfSense webGUI, or use certificates made with the OpenVPN wizard.
 The certificates are stored in config.xml, so a normal configuration backup will keep them safe.

 Ensure there is one CA, one Server Certificate, and one User certificate for each client site.
 For the Common Name of each certificate, use the hostname of the firewall or some other easily distinguishable unique name for each site.

 The bulk of the OpenVPN server setup is fairly straightforward, similar to that for a remote access setup.

 TLS Authentication: Check box boxes